Posted by Trakstar • May 6, 2022 (Last modified August 24, 2023) • 10 min read

 Are you interested in setting department goals beyond performance?
 Remote work has taken a lot of companies by surprise, and the idea of creating goals or objectives around remote work is even more challenging.
 However, on an internal audit of department goals, more and more big companies include goals and objectives around remote work.

 Some small department goals and objectives examples include:

-Want to know more about setting department and work-wide goals in a remote setting?
-Read our blog from our CEO, Julie Rieken, on expectation setting: Expectation Setting in Action: A Letter To Our Employees.
+Want to know more about setting department in a remote setting?
+Read our blog from on expectation setting: Expectation Setting in Action: A Letter To Our Employees.

 Part of setting reasonable goals and achieving them comes from using tools that help your team.
 The Trakstar platform is a best-in-breed talent development solution that enables you to attract, retain, and engage today’s best workers.
 To learn more about the platform, you can schedule a demo today.